Welcome to today's edition of the Rush 24-7 podcast.

 In fact, it's generally nowhere near what his position is now.

-But you know, things are thinking changed.
+But, you know, things have changed.

 I mean, ranchers are getting shot on their own property in Arizona.

-And this, you know, throwing around these accusations of civil rights violations is is just a uh it is uh it's a tactic, and it's its intent is to subordinate U.S. law to feelings.
+And this, you know, throwing around these accusations of civil rights violations is just a, it is, it's a tactic.

-Its intent is to subordinate our Constitution and our statute law uh to a liberal agenda that seeks to overturn our constitutional founding and the rule of law as we know it today.
+Its intent is to subordinate our Constitution and our statute law to a liberal agenda that seeks to overturn our constitutional founding and the rule of law as we know it today.

 Look at this.

-This is from the uh Chicago Sun-Times.
+This is from the Chicago Sun-Times.

-Three dead, several injured from weekend violence.
+Every crime in the recent past, three dead, several injured from weekend violence.

-You know, you might think that Clinton and Obama be worried enough to address this violence, but instead, Obama and Clinton are out there addressing violence that has not taken place and blaming me and the Tea Party people for causing it.
+You know, you might think that Clinton and Obama would be worried enough to address this violence, but instead, Obama and Clinton are out there addressing violence that has not taken place and blaming me and the Tea Party people for causing it.

-Yet real violence, real murder going on in his own hometown, and he's worried about civil rights violations down in Arizona.
+Yet real violence, real murder going on in his own hometown.

 You know, we're told that Obama likes monuments to himself.